 Criminal cases can be devastating for several reasons.
 We handle these challenges daily.

 - More criminal laws and penalties every year.
 Year after year politicians pass more and more criminal laws and the penalties for criminal charges get more and more severe.
 Things that used to result in a warning or a minor penalty 20 years ago are now serious crimes, punishable by months or years in jail.

 - Indirect consequences can be worse than direct consequences.
 Misdemeanors and felonies will stay on your criminal record for years, preventing you from getting jobs, promotions, volunteer positions, admission to colleges, acceptance into the military, housing, and even approval to adopt.
 There may also be negative consequences for your driver license, professional license, right to possess firearms, scholarships, ability to travel to other states or countries, and more.

 - Judges and prosecutors already think you’re guilty.
 Most of the time, when someone is charged with a crime, human nature is to believe they are guilty.
 The same applies to judges and prosecutors—the first thing they know about you is what you are charged with and what the police report says you did.
 It takes a lot to change their first impression about what kind of person you are.

 - The criminal court process is not designed to favor individuals charged with crimes.
 The criminal court process is governed by hundreds of laws and rules developed over hundreds of years—way too many for any normal citizen to learn.
 The prosecutor knows these rules and will often use them to make his job easier, even if it means a worse result for you.

-Criminal cases are tough, but the Constitution says you’re innocent until proven guilty, and even people who have made mistakes are entitled to a fair outcome that doesn’t ruin the rest of their lives.
+Criminal cases are tough, but we believe, as the Constitution says, you’re innocent until proven guilty.
+Even people who have made mistakes are entitled to a fair outcome that won’t ruin the rest of their lives.

 Hiring the Right Attorney Can Make All the Difference